Ahmet0145/Cyber-Security-Notes/01-Computer-Fundamentals/5-Cloud-Computing-Fundamentals.md

 # ☁️ 5.
 Cloud Computing Basics & Cost Optimization

+## 🎯 What is Cloud Computing?
+**Cloud Computing** is the on-demand delivery of computing services—including servers, storage, databases, networking, software, and analytics—over the internet ("the cloud").
+Instead of buying and maintaining physical data centers or local servers, organizations can rent access to infrastructure and applications from cloud providers like AWS, Azure, or GCP.

+---

-## 📌 Context & Practical Scenario: Scalability
+## 📌 Problem & Context: Why Cloud?
-When deploying applications locally, scaling requires purchasing physical hardware, configuring networks, and managing potential downtime during traffic spikes.
-Cloud computing eliminates hardware dependencies by delivering computing power, storage, and networking on demand over the internet.
+When deploying applications locally or on physical hardware, scaling requires purchasing new equipment, configuring physical networks, and managing server maintenance.
+If application traffic spikes or users access the service globally, a local setup suffers from latency and capacity limits.
+Cloud computing solves this by providing instant scalability and global reach.

-### 🧪 Hands-on Lab Simulation (Practicing Deployment & Billing)
-In practical lab environments (simulating AWS EC2 management), we deploy and optimize cloud resources based on operational demand:
-* **Provisioning Resources:** Deploying small instances (`t3.micro` @ 10 credits/mo) for core services (web/db) and high-performance instances (`m5.large` @ 70 credits/mo) for intensive tasks.
-* **Cost Optimization (Billing Control):** Halting inactive instances reduces unnecessary resource drain—dropping estimated monthly usage from **170.00 credits/month down to 30.00 credits/month** while keeping critical interfaces active.

 ---